bNobo/needabreak/readme.md

 # Contribute
 I'm sure this application could be improved in many ways and I would be happy to receive some help in doing so.

-Every contribution is welcome, it includes, but is not limited to :
+Every kind of contribution is welcome, it includes, but is not limited to :
 * Add new functionalities
 * Improve translations
 * Improve design